 How to Become a Counselor in Alaska

-The Board of Professional Counselors maintains all of the education, supervision, and renewal requirements for the professional counseling field, which are examined in detail below, along with salary information from the U.S. Bureau of Labor Statistics.
+The Board of Professional Counselors oversees all education, supervision, and renewal requirements for the professional counseling field, which are examined in detail below, along with salary information from the U.S. Bureau of Labor Statistics.

 Northwestern University